This article describes how to synchronize custom fields in Jira.

 How to set default values in a custom field

-In case the receiving side custom field does not have the relevant option you can use the default value.
-Below you can find examples how to set a default value for different custom field types.
+In case the receiving side custom field does not have the relevant option you can set the default value.
+Below you can find examples of how to set a default value for different custom field types.

 Text custom field